The Small Business Monthly Financial Reporting Package

 Income Statement

-For the Income Statement (IS), it is useful to review the current month against Budget, Prior Month Actual, and Prior Year Actual.
-These reports give a full perspective of the current business activity.
-Reviewing the IS against budget allows us to see how we are comparing to what was anticipated, and to make immediate decisions to change or improve financial results going forward.
-Comparing the IS to the prior month, we see the trend of current circumstances.
-For example, is business up or down from the prior month.
+Comparing the IS to the prior month, we see the trend of current circumstances, which can be used to make quick adjustments.
 Comparing the prior year, we see the current month against the same time period.
 This is particularly useful in businesses.
 If July is always a slow month, and revenues are still up from the prior year, even if they are down from the prior month, we recognize that the business is doing well.
-It is also useful to look at the prior 12 months trend to get a larger perspective.
+It is also useful to look at the prior 12-month trend to get a broader perspective.

 Within the IS it is useful to have each line item as a percentage of sales.
-This helps to monitor whether items are increasing order overall compared to sales.
+This helps to monitor whether items are increasing overall compared to sales.
 For example, if sales are decreasing the expenses, particularly Cost of Goods Sold (COGS) should be decreasing as well.
 Of particular importance is monitoring the following percentages: COGS, Gross Margin, Total Expenses, and Net Profit.

 Balance Sheet